SAP-archive/docs/concepts/bot_connector/channel.md

 To connect your chatbot to SAP Jam Collaboration, you need to be an SAP Jam administrator.
 For information about SAP Jam Collaboration, please see [SAP Jam Collaboration](https://help.sap.com/viewer/p/SAP_JAM_COLLABORATION) on SAP Help Portal.

 Only the button type *postback* is supported.
 The button types *web_url* and *phone number* are not supported.
 If the button types *web_url* and *phone number* are used, the buttons will behave like postback buttons.

+#### Skype
+We support Skype but we **do not** support Skype for Business.

+##### Channels Planned for Deprecation
+Callr, CiscoSpark, Kik, Twilio, and Twitch are planned for deprecation.
+Please migrate to other channels for an uninterrupted experience of SAP Conversational AI.